nyc-study-project/spot-management/README.md

 - Add pictures of demo data visible in Cloud SQL (Postgres) to README
 - Async Geocoding
     - Test connection to Google Geocode API
+    - Test to see if code works using /studyspots/{id}/geocode
+    - Test to see if /studyspots/{id}/geocode is automatically called when creating a new spot or updating the street/city of an existing spot
     - Add pictures of OpenAPI doc showing 201 + 202 async examples to README
-    - Create code to automatically get geocode after creating a new studyspot or updating the street/city of an existing spot